How Do You Book a Payroll Journal Entry?

 - Make sure there aren’t additional earnings codes this period, like “additional earnings,” or “correct / adjustment pays”

-- Make sure there aren’t new withholdings like 401k or Flex spending that need to be added to the payroll journal template
+- Make sure there aren’t new withholdings like 401k or Flex spending that need to be added to the payroll journal entry template

 - Reconcile your cash balance